The tutorial shows different ways to switch rows to columns in Excel: formulas, VBA code, and a special tool.

 =INDIRECT(ADDRESS(COLUMN(A1) - COLUMN($A$1) + ROW($A$1), ROW(A1) - ROW($A$1) + COLUMN($A$1)))

-Where A1 is the top-right-most cell of your source table.
+Where A1 is the top-left-most cell of your source table.
 Also, please mind the use of absolute and relative cell references.

-However, the transposed cells do look very plain and dull, compared to the original data.
+However, the transposed cells look very plain and dull, compared to the original data:

-But don't get disappointed, this is not a problem at all.
-You can easily restore the source formatting in this way:
+But don't get disappointed, this problem can be easily fixed.
+To restore the original formatting, here's what you do:

-- Right click the transposed table and choose Formatting under Paste Options.
+- Right click the resulting table and choose Paste Options > Formatting.

-Shortcomings: in fact, I can see only one - the formatting of the ordinal data is not saved.
+Shortcomings: I can see only one - the formatting of the ordinal data is lost.
 Though, you can quickly restore it, as shown above.

 As you remember, we have used 3 more functions in the formula - ADDRESS, COLUMN and ROW.

-The ADDRESS function is used to obtain the address of a cell by the row and column numbers you specify, respectively.
-Please remember this: first - row, second - column.
-For example, ADDRESS(8,1) returns $A$8.
+The ADDRESS function obtains the cell address by the row and column numbers you specify, respectively.
+Please remember the order: first - row, second - column.

-As you see, in the ADDRESS function, we specify first COLUMN(A1) and then ROW(A1), and this is what actually does the trick!
-Remember, the ADDRESS function interprets the first number as a row number, and the second as a column number.
-In other words, the ADDRESS function takes a column number returned by the COLUMN function and changes it to a row number, then takes a row number and turns it to column, i.e. swaps rows to columns.
+In our formula, we supply the coordinates in the reverse order, and this is what actually does the trick!
+In other words, this part of the formula ADDRESS(COLUMN(A1),ROW(A1)) swaps rows to columns, i.e. takes a column number and changes it to a row number, then takes a row number and turns it to a column number.